guineverelee/HIVSeqinR/README.md

 UPDATE & Bug Fixes History
 #####################################

+HIVSeqinR update, April 15, 2021.
+1. Please make sure to include at least one reference sequence or positive control per run.
+If there is no positive control in the sequencing batch, then please append Examples_8E5_HXB2.fasta to your input fasta.

 HIVSeqinR update, March 27 ,2020.
 1. Please ensure your FASTA sequence names are unique.
 2. Please ensure the only special characters in your FASTA sequence names is "_".
 HIVSeqinR will not take any sequence names with other special characters.